bobbycomet/Griffin-Linux-Landing-Page/README.md

 ## Griffin Updater

-Griffin comes with a dedicated updater for all of its tools.
+Griffin ships with a dedicated updater for all of its tools.
 It checks each tool's GitHub repo for updates and lets you update from a simple GUI, no terminal required.
-There is no auto-update by design; you choose when to update, so you can wait and see how a release lands before committing.
+There's no auto-update by design; you choose when to update, so you can see how a release lands before committing.

-If Griffin tools are not yet installed, Griffin Updater handles that too: click Install next to any tool, and it takes care of the rest.
+If a Griffin tool isn't installed yet, Griffin Updater handles that too.
+Click Install next to any tool, and it takes care of the rest.
 For tools available in both AppImage and Deb formats, choose your preference once, and the updater remembers it.

-AppImage tools (Deb also available where noted): Appify, Game Tune Hub, WinBridge, Griffin Hub, Grix, Fan Hub, Griffin Persona, and Griffin Updater itself.
-XKM currently has a Deb package with an AppImage coming.
+- **AppImage** (Deb also available where noted): Appify, Game Tune Hub, WinBridge, Griffin Hub, Grix, Fan Hub, Griffin Persona, Griffin Updater
+- **Deb only (for now)**: XKM — AppImage coming

 ---

 ## Philosophy

-- **Not hiding Linux:** Griffin meets you where you are and shows you what Linux can be, without locking anything down
+- **Not hiding Linux** — Griffin meets you where you are and shows you what Linux can be, without locking anything down
-- **Reversible by default:** Every Griffin tool that changes system settings can be undone, via GUI or config file
+- **Reversible by default** — every Griffin tool that changes system settings can be undone, via GUI or config file
-- **Privacy first:** no telemetry, no reporting home
+- **Privacy first** — no telemetry, no reporting home
-- **Open and community-driven:** built in the open, shaped by the people who use it
+- **Open and community-driven** — built in the open, shaped by the people who use it

 ---